neural-loop/fm-cheatsheet/content/english/foundation-model-resources/pretraining-data-sources/index.md

 ---
 title: "Pretraining Data Sources"
 short_name: "Pretraining Data Sources"
-type: "tools-directory"
+type: "fm-resource-category"
-nofollow: true
+section_id: 1.1
-date: '2023-12-26'
+date: "2024-03-17"
-description:  "Master your AI models!
-Explore 15 open-source tools for benchmarking & evaluation - BIG-bench, D4RL, EvalAI & more.
-Find the perfect tool for FREE!"
+description: "Understand the importance of pretraining data for foundation models.
+Careful data selection impacts model behavior and capabilities."
 highlight: true
-image: machine-learning-benchmark.jpeg
+image: pretraining-data-sources.png
+details: "Pretraining data consists of thousands, or even millions, of individual documents, often web scraped.
+Model knowledge and behavior will likely reflect a compression of this information and its communication qualities.
+It's important to carefully select the data composition.
+This decision should reflect choices in language coverage, mix of sources, and preprocessing decisions."
 ---

-Pretraining data consists of thousands, or even millions, of individual documents, often web scraped.
-As a result, their contents are often superficially documented or understood.
-Model knowledge and behavior will likely reflect a compression of this information and its communication qualities.
-Consequently, its important to carefully select the data composition.
-This decision should reflect choices in the language coverage, the mix of sources, and preprocessing decisions.
-We highlight a few of the most popular pretraining corpora which have accumulated deeper documentation or analyses.